mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 - public cloud: everything runs on cloud-provider hardware.
 No local hardware.
 Some services share hardware with other customers.
 No CapEx.
 High availability & agility.
 - private: everything runs on your own datacenter, or at least all the resources in the private cloud are dedicated to a single organization even if hosted in a third-party datacenter.
 This can help to meet special security and compliance requirements.
 - hybrid: combines public and private clouds.
 High flexibility.
-Can run legacy apps in the private cloud and reuse existing infrastructue.
+Can run legacy apps in the private cloud and reuse existing infrastructure.
 Can be difficult to manage.
 - community: version of private cloud that connects different organizations belonging to a single business sector.

 #### Use case examples for cloud deployment models